madebr/flatcc/README.md

 - NAME `<name>` is a unique name on which all output variables/targets are based.

-- `DEFINITION_FILES` is a required argument.
+- `SCHEMA_FILES` is a required argument.
 As argument, it expects a list of flatbuffer definition files.
 These sources must be available when running this function as they are parsed for dependencies.
 If the definition files are generated dynamically, then you should make use